MattiaVerticchio/PersonalProjects/MarketForecasting/MarketForecasting_EN.md

 > _Note: The training dataset and the benchmark implementation are not included in this repository due to licensing concerns._

 ### Summary
-This project focuses on forecasting equity, bond, and liquidity yields from time series, over a 65 days horizon.
+This project focuses on forecasting equity, bond, and liquidity market indeces from time series, over a 65 days horizon.

-The dataset is made up of 19 columns containing 3 different asset class yields: equity, bond, and liquidity covering the period from 2015 to 2019.
+The dataset is made up of 19 columns containing 3 different asset classes: equity, bond, and liquidity covering the period from 2015 to 2019.
 The last 65 days of the dataset are used as testing subset and the remaining previous part as training subset.
 The benchmark is Armundia Group’s GRNN model I obtained for the final project of the university course in Machine Learning.
 The improvement metric is the percent reduction in mean absolute error (MAE) for each asset, which is defined as follows: